 Our customer services

-Please note that from 18 May, the following customs service places will be serving customers at the times listed below, but customers will not be allowed to enter the service halls.
+Please note that the following customs offices serve customers at the times listed below, but customers are not allowed to enter the service halls.

-- Paldiski service point is open on Mondays, Wednesdays and Fridays from 08:30 to 16:30.
+- Paldiski Border Crossing Point is open on Mondays, Wednesdays and Fridays from 08:30 to 16:30.
 Customs clearance is requested to perform through electronic channels.

-- Airport service place (Kesk-Sõjamäe 10a, Tallinn) is open Mon–Fri from 8:00 to 16:30, the service place is closed at weekends, but from 9:15 to 16:45, the service place personnel is available via email and telephone.
+- Airport Customs Office (Kesk-Sõjamäe 10a, Tallinn) is open Mon–Fri from 8:00 to 16:30, the service place is closed at weekends, but from 9:15 to 16:45, the service place personnel is available via email and telephone.
 Private customers are asked to declare electronically or use a customs agency service (see declaration instructions).
 Business customers are asked to make customs clearance through electronic channels.

-- the opening hours of the Muuga service place have been temporarily changed:
+- the opening hours of the Muuga Customs Office have been temporarily changed:

 – the free zone border (Põhjaranna tee 21 / Maardu tee 65, Maardu) is open Mon–Sun twenty-four hours;